holmesjoli/team-migration/EDA/eda.md

 -   There isn’t one universal way citizens can lose citizenship
 -   L13 doesn’t apply to any countries in Africa, Oceania, or the Americas
+-   The average European country has more ways to acquire citizenship than the average country from another region of the world
+-   There is a more uniform distribution across how many ways there are to lose citizenship